roshanlodha/NRMA/README.md

 ## Usage

-To use the algorithm, the path of the preference matrix should be specified as the `filename` variable in `NRMA.py`.
+To use the algorithm, the path of the preference matrix should be specified as the `filename` in the command line when running `NRMA.py` (see example below).
 The preference matrix should be a csv file with rows representing the students and columns representing the rotation preferences.
 The values in the matrix should represent the student's preference for the rotation, with higher values indicating a stronger preference.

 The optimal rotation order assignment can be found by running the following command:

 ```
-python3 NRMA.py
+python3 NRMA.py batch_test.csv
 ```

 ### Beans vs Linear Mode